 So am I in or out?

-I hope you enjoyed the review and feel free to post your own thoughts and theories on Locke & Key in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on Cruel Summer (season two) in the comments section below.
 Thanks so much for reading and happy viewing!

 Amy Koto, TV Fanatic Girl